jellyfin-archive/jellyfin-docs/general/networking/fail2ban.md

 sudo nano /etc/fail2ban/jail.d/jellyfin.local
 ```

-And add this to the file :
+And add this to the file:

 ```bash
 [jellyfin]